 Aside from these focal areas, our annual report features a Letter from the Director, a section on the expansion of our Global Surgery Initiative, and illustrates the work of some of the students and faculty of the David Geffen School of Medicine at UCLA.
 Our international residency programs and the first annual Los Angeles Global Health Conference, hosted by CWH around the theme of “Transdisciplinary Perspectives in Global Health” are also highlighted in this report.

 Our website provides additional information on the projects of our many global faculty and partners that we weren’t able to feature in this report.
 The UCLA Center for World Health would like to thank you all for your continued interest and support.
-Please feel free to contact us should you be interested in learning more about CWH.

 Dr. Thomas J. Coates